In February 2018, I had the privilege of spending five days at the Fairmont Chateau Lake Louise.

 6. Adjustable, Insulated Ski Pants – Ski pants are an essential item for enjoying outdoor activites in freezing weather.
 The pants I purchased were extremely comfortable, and included an adjustable, nylon inner layer.
 They were adjustable at the waist and around the base of each leg, ensuring a seal that kept warmth in and cold out.

 TIP: Fit varies from brand to brand, and unless you are buying a pair of ski pants in person, find a retailer that provides free shipping and free returns.
-I also read a couple of pages of reviews that mention the fit.
+Make sure to read reviews that mention the fit.
+This is important in knowing whether you need to size up or size down.

 7. Insulated Boots – I bought a fashionable pair of insulated boots to wear on outings and for use around our hotel, and I bought a pair for outdoor activities.
 My indoor pair was lighter in weight and my outdoor pair was heavier and had a more rugged look.